nightlord189/frontend-project-lvl2/README.md

 ## Description
-This is training JS-project, app that compares two config files and shows difference
+This is training JS-project on [Hexlet](https://hexlet.io), app that compares two config files and shows difference

 ## Getting Started